dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 ### Intrinsics & Crossgen

-For any intrinsic which may not be supported on all variants of a platform.
-Crossgen Method compilation must be trapped, so that the JIT is forced to generate optimal platform dependent code at runtime.
+For any intrinsic which may not be supported on all variants of a platform, crossgen method compilation must be trapped, so that the JIT is forced to generate optimal platform dependent code at runtime.